 Serves 6

-1 pound of meat (beef or lamb), washed and cubed
+1 pound lamb or beef, washed and cubed

-2 large eggplants, peeled, sliced and salted--with 2 tablespoons of salt
+2 large eggplant, peeled, sliced and salted--with 2 tablespoons of salt

 2 cloves of garlic, minced